DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/ToU.md

 * use this mod as a template for your mod (code can be used, content like dialogues, etc. can not; of course, you don't have to (but you can if you want!) set dependency for my mod in these cases)
 * create different sprites/portraits of this mod (but read the [Stardew Valley Character Creator](https://jazzybee.itch.io/sdvcharactercreator)'s Terms of Use, just in case)
 * edit this mod (for personal usage only; multiple persons edits allowed X the edited mod can't be publicly shared (by that, I mean that you can share the edits through Google Drive or webs like these, but the link can't be publicly shared = can't be publicly found using search engines))
-* convert the last (un)official version of the mod to other games
+* convert the last official version of the mod to other games (for unofficial version, please ask the author first)
 * release unofficial version of this mod after it would be incompatible with some SV/SMAPI/CP/SVE version (but it can be only using rules shared [here](https://forums.stardewvalley.net/threads/unofficial-mod-updates.2096/) and [here](https://stardewvalleywiki.com/Modding:Mod_compatibility#Creating_an_unofficial_update); copy of those as of 8.10.2024/mod version 0.6.5-beta4 are shared with this mod)